londonreds/projects/README.md

 Welcome to Momentum Tech Projects!
 This repository is where we post projects Momentum needs help with.

 # Mission
-Our objective is to build tools to:
+Our objective is to build tools and technology to:
-- Support organising
+- Support organising and enable grassroots groups to self-organise
-- Improve member experience and empowerment
+- Improve member experience, engagement and empowerment
+- Engage new members and expand our people-powered network
 - Help achieve other Momentum objectives:
   - Prepare and organise for Labour Conference in September
-  - Member and volunteer management
-  - Next general election preparation (voter registration and building grassroots teams and capacity)
+  - Next general election preparation (voter registration, effective doorstep conversations, and training for both)

-  - Enable grassroots groups to self-organise
+We believe as builders we have a responsibility to the world we all live in.
+Our job is to solve problems and the world is blessedly full of them.
+We join this community because we believe in making the world a better place through Momentum's grassroots organising and the greater network of the people-powered movement.

+While our main activitiy is to build we ask everyone joining the community to **destroy** the following:
+(all quoted from Mike Monteiro)
+- **Your ego** - you are not bigger than the problems you are solving.
+Stand up for yourself walk proud, and carry yourself with self respect but never ever put yourself above the work you are doing.
+Real self-respect is tempered with humility, to understand when you are wrong and the confidence to know you can learn from it.
+Your ego is nothing but fear getting in the way of solutions.
+- **Your fear** - you will be wrong, there will be someone better than you, you will fuck up some of the jobs, you will make mistakes and you will fully recover from them.
+We are here to learn from each other.
+- **Your apathy** - everyday thousands of builders go to work not caring what they're working on, just doing the next thing on their list, be intentional in your actions.

 # Getting involved
 1. [Join our slack](https://join.slack.com/mom-digihub-event/shared_invite/MjA5NDg2MTEzMjA1LTE0OTk0MzE0MTEtMDU3ZmQ3ZjkwYg), reach out to key contacts (found on every issue) on projects you’re interested in.